 There are many different types of commercial trucks on the market – like heavy duty dump trucks, semi trucks, and logging trucks, just to name three – but no matter what, commercial trucks are always used to move workers, materials or goods wherever they are needed next.
 Some commercial trucks are designed for long distance hauls, some are designed for local routes, and some are meant to stay close to the job site.
 They can also be made for general transportation purposes (as with semi trucks and box vans) or for very specific applications (like the ever-churning cement mixer trucks, for example).

-As a leading purveyor of transportation and hauling equipment, My Little Salesman lists commercial trucks for sale with as much horsepower as you need to safely get your work crew or payload to its destination.
+As a leading marketplace of transportation and hauling equipment, My Little Salesman lists commercial trucks for sale, rent, or trade with as much horsepower as you need to safely get your work crew or payload to its destination.
 Whether you are looking for highway or off road trucks, My Little Salesman has a huge listing of both general and special trucks with cherry buckets, cranes, refrigerated trailers and more!
 Look no further to buy, sell, or trade trucks.

 Choosing the Right Commercial Truck